sqlpad/sqlpad/docs/connections.md

 Admins can create connections in the UI, but connections can also be created in a JSON or INI config file, via a complicated environment variable convention, or via experimental seed data files.

+## Multi-Statement Transaction Support

+!> This feature is under-development, and only available in `latest` or future `4.2+` release

+Multi-statement transaction support adds the ability for a user to use the same underlying connection across query executions.
+This allows things like opening a transaction, running queries, and rolling the transaction back or comitting the transaction across query runs.
+It also opens up the ability to create and use temp tables that are generally scoped per connection session.

+Multi-statement transaction support is opt-in based on connection configuration.
+If a connection uses a driver and multi-statement transaction support is not enabled, the connection falls back to the legacy SQLPad behavior of opening a new connection for each query execution, then immediately closing it following the query.

+Work is under way to add multi-statement transaction support to drivers that benefit from the addition.
+At this time SQLite, Postgres, and ODBC drivers support this approach.

 ## Defining Connections via Configuration

 ?> As of 3.2.0 connections may be defined via application configuration.